Lhx94As/Awesome-Spoken-Language-Identification/README.md

 >Apply transformer encoder layers as a pooling module for speaker verification, but I think it can also work for LID

 9.5 [End-to-End Language Diarization for Bilingual Code-Switching Speech](https://www.isca-speech.org/archive/pdfs/interspeech_2021/liu21d_interspeech.pdf)
->X-vector + transformer encoder layers for bilingual code-switching LID (language diarization in this case)
+>TDNN layers + transformer encoder layers for bilingual code-switching LID (language diarization in this case), the last two TDNN layers are replaced by transformer encoder layers

 **ICASSP 2021**:
 10.1